Planning Congress 2026 Banner

 HALF DAY TOURS

-Half day will take place on Wednesday 20 May, running approximately from 12.00pm to 3.00pm.
+Half day will take place on Wednesday 20 May, running approximately for 3 hours ranging from morning or afternoon tours.
 More information will be released shortly.
-Half day tours include afternoon tea for all participants.
+Half day tours include morning/afternoon tea for all participants.

 She Shapes History - $75